The Evolution of Tennis String Coatings

 This frustrating performance drop-off has plagued tennis players for years.
 But that's changing.

-Modern strings like Zero and Sync are pioneering a new approach to coating technology that's transforming how long poly strings maintain their playability.
+Modern strings like ReString Zero, ReString Slap and ReString Sync are pioneering a new approach to coating technology that's transforming how long poly strings maintain their playability.

 In this article, you'll discover how string coating technology has evolved from basic surface treatments to sophisticated integrated solutions, and why next-gen strings are setting new standards for consistent, long-lasting performance.